What are some of the most popular TikTok trends?

 Azul – J Balvin

-This song is from 2020, but it’s starting to trend again in dance challenges.
+This song is from 2020, but it’s trending again in dance challenges.

 PASSO BEM SOLTO